 The spouse and children (as long as they are under 21 years old and unmarried) of H-2B primary beneficiaries are eligible for H-4 derivative status.
 As such, the spouse and children of the primary beneficiary may accompany him or her into the United States.
 Additionally, anyone with the H-4 derivative status will able to attend schools in the U.S.

 There are three general steps in the application process: 1) the company that is petitioning on your behalf must file for your labor certification with the state workforce agency that has required the petitioning company to advertise for that specific position; 2) the company must then file a nonimmigrant petition with the USCIS; 3) the applicant must apply for the H-2B visa/status at a United States Consulate Office in his or her home country.

-The Austin immigration attorneys at the William Jang, PLLC charge the following in attorney’s fees for normal cases filed from within the United States at the USCIS (please take a moment to read this disclaimer), along with the fees charged by the USCIS:
+The Austin immigration attorneys at the Law Office of William Jang, PLLC charge the following in attorney’s fees for normal cases filed from within the United States at the USCIS (please take a moment to read this disclaimer), along with the fees charged by the USCIS:

 - $6,000 in attorney’s fees

 - $500 in attorney’s fees per worker

 - The dollar amount it costs to advertise the position (this varies)